 I do like the continuing use of Monarch as a backbone to these films.
 In addition to bringing back Ken Watanabe, they’ve added Bradley Whitford, or “Peralta’s Dad” as my wife referred to him.
-There’s plenty of gravitas and levity for you right there.
-Another plus is how even the normal soldiers are given time too, so we do notice when they unfortunate ends.
+There’s plenty of gravitas and laughs for you right there.
+Normal soldiers are given screen time too, so we do notice when they meet unfortunate ends.

 Each film in the ‘MonsterVerse’ has had strong visuals, from a HALO jump straight past Godzilla mid fight, to a backlit Kong squaring up to some helicopters.
 ‘KotM’ keeps up that strong pattern, with the confrontations between Godzilla and Ghidorah particularly cool looking.
 Seeing creatures so large booking it at each other could look silly; here it looks epic.

 Looking back over my reviews of this series, you could say I’m a fan.
 I’m fully onboard to see more, with all three films delivering.
 Getting bogged down in the human stories is one approach, but I think doing so misses the point.
 Take what you can from it, and then enjoy some bloody good monster action.
 For me, KoTM is the best of the bunch.